tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 Quickly explain to the class the following:

-* *Rip Van Winkle* is a short story by the American author Washington Irving, first published in 1819.
-It follows a Dutch American villager in colonial America named Rip Van Winkle, who falls asleep in the Catskill Mountains and wakes up 20 years later, completely missing the events of the American Revolution.
+* *Rip Van Winkle* is a short story by the American author Washington Irving.
+First published in 1819, it follows a Dutch American villager in colonial America named Rip Van Winkle, who falls asleep in the Catskill Mountains and wakes up 20 years later, completely missing the events of the American Revolution.

-* We'll apply the Rip Van Winkle story to FinTech by imagining if a financial analyst who fell asleep in the year 1999 and woke up today.
+* We'll apply the Rip Van Winkle story to FinTech by imagining if a financial analyst fell asleep in the year 1999 and woke up today.
 What would he or she find most surprising about the current finance world?

 * You should define areas of finance that have been deeply affected by technology, naming specific companies, products, or innovations that would be surprising to a financial analyst from 1999.